JavonDavis/ParseRecyclerViewAdapter/README.md

 ## Installing

-There are two ways to install Sugar:
+There are two ways to install ParseRecyclerViewAdapter:

 #### As a Gradle dependency